 Floor Sample by Julia Cameron - an artist's, often hard, journey - as well as her The Artist's Way books.

-Honest Business: A Superior Strategy for Starting and Managing Your Own Business by Salli Rasberry, Michael Phillips - full of great examples and fables about doing business in a healthy way. if you like it, hunt up the stuff from the Briar Patch Network (the old printed stuff is better then what's googable).
+Honest Business: A Superior Strategy for Starting and Managing Your Own Business by Salli Rasberry, Michael Phillips - full of great examples and fables about doing business in a healthy way.
+If you like it, hunt up the stuff from the Briar Patch Network (the old printed stuff is better then what's found by web search).

 The Evolution of Cooperation by Robert M. Axelrod - basic information on how to get along with humans, and get them to cooperate!
 One of the most worthwhile books I've ever read.

-All four of Edward Tufte's books on graphic design and presenting information on the printed page:
+All of Edward Tufte's books on graphic design and presenting information on the printed page, including:

 There are the most beautiful, most well made, and best printed books I have ever held in my hands.
-Tufte has also doen some awesome sculpture (see the bottom of that web page for the real links!).
+What he teaches about communication, applies outside the specific channels he presents about.
+Fascinating speaker live.
+Tufte has also done some awesome sculpture (see the bottom of that web page for the real links!).

 My favorite book by Alan Watts is Tao: The Watercourse Way, Pantheon, 1977, ISBN 0-394-73311-8